bramble-lang/bramble-lang/design/features/arrays.md

 To read elements from the array, Rust uses a similar strategy, but using the `load` instruction to read data from where the GEP is pointing.
 One difference, is that in my example, Rust does not use the first element pointer to read the first element of the array, it uses the GEP to get a pointer to the first element and then calls `load` on that pointer.
 I'm guessing this is because the first element pointer is created in the compilation of the `bind` expression and is therefore inaccessible to the `read element at` expression.
 (Will LLVM optimization catch this?)

-## How Braid will compile:
+## How Bramble will compile:
-Braid will start out by just copying the way that Rust compiles these expressions:
+Bramble will start out by just copying the way that Rust compiles these expressions:

 ### Array Value
 1. Allocate space on the stack with `alloca`